oVirt/ovirt-site/source/documentation/admin-guide/chap-Logical_Networks.html.md

 **Updating the FQDN of a Host**

 1. Place the host into maintenance mode so the virtual machines are live migrated to another host.
 See [Moving a host to maintenance mode1](Moving_a_host_to_maintenance_mode1) for more information.
 Alternatively, manually shut down or migrate all the virtual machines to another host.
-See [Manually Migrating Virtual Machines](https://access.redhat.com/documentation/en/red-hat-virtualization/4.0/single/virtual-machine-management-guide/#Manually_migrating_virtual_machines) in the *Virtual Machine Management Guide* for more information.
+See "Manually Migrating Virtual Machines" in the [Virtual Machine Management Guide](/documentation/vmm-guide/Virtual_Machine_Management_Guide/) for more information.

 2. Click **Remove**, and click **OK** to remove the host from the Administration Portal.

 3. Use the `hostnamectl` tool to update the host name.
-For more options, see [Configure Host Names](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/7/html/Networking_Guide/ch-Configure_Host_Names.html) in the *Red Hat Enterprise Linux 7 Networking Guide*.

         # hostnamectl set-hostname NEW_FQDN